MOST is a free digital mental health service for young people aged 12 to 25 years. It’s designed to provide extra support alongside face-to-face care.

-It is currently available in participating headspace centres and specialist youth mental health services in Victoria and Queensland.
-It will soon be available in New South Wales and the ACT.
+It is currently available in participating headspace centres and specialist youth mental health services in Victoria, Queensland and New South Wales.
+It will soon be available in the ACT.

-If you’re aged between 12 and 25, you can access MOST through your local participating headspace centre or specialist service, in Victoria and Queensland.
+If you’re aged between 12 and 25, you can access MOST through your local participating headspace centre or specialist service, in Victoria, Queensland or New South Wales.
 Ask your clinician or service for a referral and we’ll help you get connected.

 If you’re aged between 12 and 14, you can access MOST with permission from your parent or guardian.

-MOST is available to young people in Victoria and Queensland, aged 12 to 25 who are receiving support from a participating headspace centre or specialist service.
+MOST is available to young people in Victoria, Queensland and New South Wales, aged 12 to 25 who are receiving support from a participating headspace centre or specialist service.

 If you’re aged between 12 and 14 you may be able to join MOST (with your parent or guardian’s permission) on a program just for your age group through a participating specialist service or a headspace centre.